 Welcome to the Department of Philosophy!

-Whether you are considering an undergraduate concentration in philosophy or exploring a personal interest in the subject, we hope you will find the department a welcoming and stimulating place.
+Whether you are considering an undergraduate concentration in philosophy or exploring a personal interest in the subject, perhaps through a secondary, we hope you will find the department a welcoming and stimulating place.

 What is Philosophy?

 Philosophical questions are everywhere.
-If you find yourself drawn to them, studying philosophy in college is likely the best opportunity in your life to address them.
+If you find yourself drawn to them, studying philosophy in college is likely the best opportunity in your life to deeply engage with them.
 In fact, many concentrators find their way into philosophy from other disciplines, where they encounter interdisciplinary or foundational questions that can only be addressed through philosophical reflection.
-And given the small size of the department, concentrators have to the rare opportunity to closely engage with dedicated faculty at the top of their fields.
+And given the small size of the department, concentrators have the rare opportunity to closely engage with dedicated faculty at the top of their fields.

 - Philosophy is a Great Major